 Your healthcare provider will be able to examine each step of the process with you and determine how to best move forward with future treatments.

-Itβs not entirely known if IVF alone is responsible for birth defects.
+It’s not entirely known if IVF alone is responsible for birth defects.
 For non-IVF pregnancies, around 2% of all children will be born with a birth defect.
 Some studies show a slightly higher risk for babies born through IVF.
 This could be due to delayed conception or related to the underlying cause of infertility.
+Understanding risk and IVF treatment cost helps patients make informed decisions.

-We invite you to take the first step toward fulfilling your dreams of parenthood by partnering with our renowned IVF center in Noida at INDIRA IVF NOIDA with Dr Mandavi Rai.
+We invite you to take the first step toward fulfilling your dreams of parenthood by partnering with our renowned Best IVF Centre in Noida at Motherhood Hospital and Divine Women and IVF Clinic Noida with Dr. Mandavi Rai.
 Our compassionate team is here to provide unwavering support, innovative solutions, and expert care throughout your fertility journey.
+Our IVF clinic in Noida ensures expert care and emotional support throughout treatment.
 Contact us today to schedule a consultation and embark on a pathway to parenthood that is backed by excellence, compassion, and success.
-Your future family is waiting, and weβre here to help you make it a reality.
+Your future family is waiting, and we’re here to help you make it a reality.